Cocaine Addiction: Symptoms, Causes, Effects and Treatment

 What is the history of cocaine?

-• Medicinal Use: In the late 19th and early 20th centuries, cocaine was widely used in medicine as a local anesthetic, as well as in tonics, elixirs, and even in the original formulation of Coca-Cola.
+In the mid-19th century, a significant development occurred when German chemist Albert Niemann isolated cocaine from coca leaves.
+This breakthrough led to its widespread use in various medical applications.
+By the late 19th and early 20th centuries, cocaine was commonly used as a local anesthetic in medicine and found its way into tonics, elixirs, and even the original formulation of Coca-Cola.

 What Is The Difference Between Cocaine And Crack?